ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w8d1 - - - day planning.md

 Super bonus:
 - Add a component library
-- Implement the changes so that the user is automatically logged in when you create an account (in the backend api, you'll need to change the endpoint /signup so that, when i create an account, it signs and returns a jwt)
+- Implement the changes so that the user is automatically logged in when you create an account (in the backend api, you'll need to change the endpoint "/signup" so that, when you create an account, it signs and returns a jwt)